bigdatagenomics/mango/docs/cloud/emr.rst

 Connecting to Cluster
 ---------------------

-To ssh into your cluster, navigate to your EMR cluster in AWS console and click on 'ssh'.
+To ssh into your cluster, navigate to your EMR cluster in AWS console and click on ``ssh``.
 This will give you the command you need to `ssh into the cluster <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-ssh-troubleshooting/>`__.

 .. image:: ../img/EMR/ssh_master.png